Tomev/qcflow/docs/source/llms/sentence-transformers/index.rst

    Sentence-Transformers Model Architecture Overview

-Integrating Sentence-Transformers with MLflow, a platform dedicated to streamlining the entire machine learning lifecycle, enhances the experiment tracking and deployment capabilities for these specialized NLP models.
-MLflow's support for Sentence-Transformers enables practitioners to effectively manage experiments, track different model versions, and deploy models for various NLP tasks with ease.
+Integrating Sentence-Transformers with QCFlow, a platform dedicated to streamlining the entire machine learning lifecycle, enhances the experiment tracking and deployment capabilities for these specialized NLP models.
+QCFlow's support for Sentence-Transformers enables practitioners to effectively manage experiments, track different model versions, and deploy models for various NLP tasks with ease.

 Sentence-Transformers offers: